christopherhouse/Apim-Backup-Script/README.md

 - Azure subscription with API Management service
 - Service Principal with appropriate permissions:
   - `API Management Service Contributor` role on the APIM service
-  - `Storage Account Contributor` role on the storage account
 - Azure Storage Account for backup storage
+- APIM service with System Assigned Managed Identity enabled and granted access to storage

 ## 📋 Parameters